eikrt/configurations/readme.md

 # Configurations
-my personal configurations for various software
+my personal configurations for various software and useful scripts
 ## Some Details
 .vimrc:
 	double j for insert mode